fenago/natural-language-processing-workshop/lab_guides/Lab_4.md

     in dt.keys() else None for dt in data['students']]
     ```

     The preceding code generates the following output:

     ```
     [None, None, 'M.Tech', None]
     ```

 As JSON objects are similar to the dictionary data structure of Python,
 they are widely used on the web to send and receive data across web
 applications.

-**Note**

-Now that we have learned how to load JSON data, let\'s extract data
-using another format, called **Extensible Markup Language** (**XML**),
-which is also used by web apps and Word documents to store information.

-XML
+#### XML
----

 Just like HTML, XML is another kind of markup language that stores data
 in between tags.
 It is human-readable and extensible; that is, we have
 the liberty to define our own tags.
-Attributes, elements, and tags in
-the case of XML are similar to those of HTML.
-An XML file may or may not
-have a declaration.
-But, if it has a declaration, then that must be the
-first line of the XML file.

-This declaration statement has three parts: `Version`,
-`Encoding`, and `Standalone`. `Version`
-states which version of the XML standard is being used;
-`Encoding` states the type of character encoding being used in
-this file; `Standalone` tells the parser whether external
-information is needed for interpreting the content of the XML file.
-The
-following figure depicts what an XML file looks like:
+The following figure depicts what an XML file looks like:

 ![](./images/B16062_04_11.jpg)

-An XML file can be represented as a tree called an XML tree.
-This XML
-tree begins with the root element (the parent).
-This root element
-further branches into child elements.
-Each element of the XML file is a
-node in the XML tree.
-Those elements that don\'t have any children are
-leaf nodes.
-The following figure clearly differentiates between an
-original XML file and a tree representation of an XML file:
+The following figure clearly differentiates between an original XML file and a tree representation of an XML file:

 ![](./images/B16062_04_12.jpg)

-XML files are somewhat similar in structure to HTML, with the main
-difference being that, in XML, we have custom tags rather than the fixed
-tags vocabulary like HTML.
-As we learned how to parse HTML using
-`BeautifulSoup` before, let\'s learn how to parse XML files in
-the following exercise.

 Exercise 4.05: Working with an XML File
 ---------------------------------------